f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab2.rst

 Scenario
 ~~~~~~~~

 The security team has done an application scan and found that the HTTP cookies are being issued unencrypted.
-They have asked the application team to verify that all the cookies get encrypted at the application tieri.
+They have asked the application team to verify that all the cookies get encrypted at the application tiers.
 But, the app team is in the middle of a new deployment and can't reallocate resources to rewrite the cookie code.
 So, they have asked the F5 team to encrypt the cookies.

 Restraints
 ~~~~~~~~~~